Updated May 13, 2019

 teams informed the Presidio Trust that they intended to submit one joint proposal.
 The proposal was received on March 14, 2019.
 We welcome the public to view the proposal and share their comments.

-On April 24, the Presidio Trust will host a public board of directors meeting where the proposal will be presented and the public will be invited to submit comments.
-The Trust board will host a public board meeting on May 23 at which it is expected to make its decision.
+The Trust board will host a public board meeting on June 19, 2019 at which it is expected to make its decision.
 Learn more about next steps in the Schedule section.